 Being a landlord can quickly become an expensive business, especially if you haven’t got the right insurance cover for your property.
-There’s plenty that can go wrong at any time, so it’s critical you have the right level of landlords insurance.
+There’s plenty that can go wrong at any time, so it’s essential to have the right level of landlord insurance.

-Whether your property is a large detached house or an apartment, you’re going to need landlords insurance.
-Here at UKinsuranceNET we can help you find the best policy.
-Our quotes are based on competitively priced products that meet your needs specifically.
+Whether your property is a large detached house or an apartment, you’re going to need landlord insurance.
+Here at UKinsuranceNET, we can help you find the best policy.
+Our quotes are based on competitively priced products that are tailored to your specific needs.

-A landlord’s insurance policy is made up of a number of features; these include buildings insurance, financial protection against loss of rent and accidental damage cover can also be added.
+A landlord insurance policy is made up of a number of features.
+These include buildings insurance, financial protection against loss of rent, and accidental damage cover can also be added.

-It isn’t compulsory, but you’ll find that mortgage lenders insist that a requirement of any buy-to-let mortgage arrangement is that you need to take out landlords insurance.
+It isn’t compulsory but you’ll find that mortgage lenders insist that a requirement of any buy-to-let mortgage arrangement is that you need to take out landlord insurance.

-Landlords insurance is used as a safeguard for your property, together with any contents you own in it, and to defend yourself against the various liabilities that come with the job of a Landlord.
+Landlord insurance is used as a safeguard for your property, together with any contents you own in it.
+It also helps you to defend yourself against the various liabilities that come with the responsibilities of a landlord.

 One of the most important aspects of a policy, the buildings insurance, protects the bricks and mortar of your property.

-Fires, flooding, subsidence, storm damage, are just some of the issues that Landlords deal with on a daily basis.
+Fires, flooding, and storm damage are just some of the issues that landlords deal with on a daily basis.

-Any one of these could result in serious damage to the property, or in a worst case scenario, the complete destruction.
-A landlord’s insurance policy typically includes a total buildings sum, this is normally equivalent to the complete rebuilding cost.
+Any one of these could result in serious damage to the property or in a worst-case scenario, complete destruction.

-Public liability is something which should always be taken into account.
-Liability insurance can be added to a policy, and is usually a requirement if you’re offering social or student housing.
+Public liability is something that should always be taken into account.
+Liability insurance can be added to a policy and is usually a requirement if you’re offering student housing.

-This will cover you against tenants (and members of the public) who try and sue you for an incident that happened on your property.
-If you have a property that has a large number of tenants, it’s a no brainer to protect yourself in the event of injury or death on the premises.
+This will cover you against tenants (and members of the public) who try and pursue a claim against you for an incident that happened on your property.

-Another imperative piece of cover is contents insurance.
-This is definitely something you’ll want to look into if your property is rented fully or part furnished.
+Another vital piece of cover is landlord contents insurance.
+This is definitely something you’ll want to look into if your property is rented fully or partially furnished.

-This insurance protects all of the items inside the property including; carpets, sofas, beds and televisions.
-They will be protected from both theft and damage.
+Landlord contents insurance protects all of the items inside the property from theft and damage, including carpets, sofas, beds and televisions.

-You can also add cover for accidental damage, social or student housing property would definitely benefit from this.
+You can also add cover for accidental damage, which is something that student housing properties can potentially benefit from.
 Accidents like spillages and breakages can be covered depending on the circumstance and cover.

 If you’ve taken out a mortgage on a property and you’re relying on rent to cover your monthly payments, loss of rent cover is an important layer of protection.

-A gas leak, break in or burst pipe is a nightmare in rented property and it can happen at any time.
-Home emergency cover ensures that a fully qualified tradesman is on hand to answer emergency call outs 24/7, 365 days a year.
+A gas leak, break in or burst pipe is a nightmare in a rented property, and it can happen at any time.
+Home emergency cover ensures that a fully qualified tradesman is on hand to answer any emergency call outs – 24/7, 365 days a year.

 A policy for home emergency cover will usually cover labour, materials and call-out charges.
 The limit for these types of claims is usually up to £500.

-Take into account the value of your property and the furnishings, renting them out to complete strangers could potentially be very risky.
+Taking into account the adequate rebuilding value of your property and the furnishings, renting them out to complete strangers could potentially be very risky.

 At UKinsuranceNET, we arrange cover for all types of residential and commercial properties.

-We have 20 years of experience in arranging Landlords insurance policies, and we have a team of advisors ready to provide you with a quote.
-When you choose UKinsuranceNET, your quote is based on a competitively priced product that is made for your individual needs.
+We have 20 years of experience in arranging landlord insurance policies, and we have a team of advisers who are ready to provide you with a quote.